ddsr-ops/technical-docs/work/work remark.md

 https://blog.csdn.net/lvwenyuan_1/article/details/93080820

-todo: 2024-01-02 historical data process for annual bill, 01-19 incremental data process
+todo: 2024-01-02 historical data process for annual bill, 01-19 incremental data process, data are accessible for all on 01-19, so performing the incremental data processing must be after 01-19 00:00.
+Furthermore, guarantee the source
+tables are ready.

 todo: doris metadata, (column) lineage, doris inner lineage ?
 todo: lineage from iceberg to doris